ashhhlynn/custom-fantasy-optimizer/README.md

 <table>
   <tr>
     <td>
     Customizable fantasy football lineup optimizer built with Python and linear programming in PuLP.
-Optimize DraftKings lineups with adjustable stacking, exclusion, player, and position controls for the highest projection under roster and salary constraints.
+Optimize DraftKings lineups with adjustable player locks, exclusions, stacking, and position controls for the highest projection under roster and salary constraints.
     </td>
   </tr>
 </table>